cw-data/lake_food_webs/data/readme.txt

 Data fields for all specimens: data that were collected for all specimens, regardless of whether they underwent stable isotope analyses.

-tube_id: str.
+sample_id: str.
 The unique identifier for a sample specimen.
 collected_datetime: str.
 Datetime the specimen was collected. yyyy-mm-dd hh:mm.
 A date of 1900-01-01 is an unknown or missing date.
 A time of 00:00 is an unknown or missing time.
 lake: str.
 Name of the lake from which the specimen was collected.
 latitude: float.
 Latitude at which the specimen was collected.
 Decimal degrees north.
 longitude: float.
 Longitude at which the specimen was collected.
 Decimal degrees east.
 individuals_count: int.
-Count of individual specimens preserved in this `Tube_ID`.
+Count of individual specimens preserved in this `sample_id`.
 scientific_name: str.
 Latin name of specimen.
 Fish species, macroinvertebrate family, bulk zooplankton, bulk periphyton.
 common_name: str.
 Common name of specimen.
 Fish species, macroinvertebrate family, bulk zooplankton, bulk periphyton.
 total_length_mm: int.
 The total length of the fish.
 Millimeters.